RTEMS/rtems-docs/eng/req/items.rst

   post-condition the state after the action for a transition in an action requirement.
 Generic attributes may be specified.
 Each generic attribute key shall be an :ref:`SpecTypeActionRequirementName`.
-Each generic attribute value shall be an :ref:`SpecTypeActionRequirementName`.
+Each generic attribute value shall be an :ref:`SpecTypeActionRequirementTransitionPostConditionState`.
 There shall be exactly one generic attribute key for each post-condition.
 The key name shall be the post-condition name.
-The value of each generic attribute shall be the state of the post-condition.
+The value of each generic attribute shall be the state of the post-condition or ``N/A`` if the post-condition is not applicable.

 * The value may be a string.
 It shall be the name of a skip reason.
 If a skip reason is given instead of a listing of post-condition states, then this